Dr. Fauci warns Thanksgiving gatherings pose high risk for COVID-19

 - Attending crowded parades

-- Using alcohol or drugs, which can cloud judgement and increase risky behaviors
+- Using alcohol or drugs, which can cloud judgment and increase risky behaviors

 - Attending large indoor gatherings with people from outside of your household